-SSC Exams 2025-26: The Commission announced the exam schedule for the SSC 2025 exams like SSC JE, SSC CPO, SSC Selection Post and SSC CHSL.
-The commission conducts several SSC exams in central level to recruit candidates for various posts.
-SSC Recruitment 2025 is organized by the Commission for multiple SSC exams every year under Group B and C and various other posts in ministries/ departments of the Government of India.
-Link to check the SSC 2025-26 Calendar - Download here
+SSC Exams 2026: The Commission announced the exam schedule for the SSC 2026 exams on January 9, 2026 on the official website for the posts, like SSC JE, SSC CPO, SSC Selection Post and SSC CHSL.
+The commission conducts several SSC exams at the central level to recruit candidates for various posts.
+SSC Recruitment 2026 is organised by the Commission for multiple SSC exams every year under Group B and C and various other posts in ministries/ departments of the Government of India.

-Applicants apply online for various SSC exams after the 12th and SSC exam after graduation.
-SSC announces the dates for SSC recruitment 2025 in online mode on the official website - ssc.gov.in.
-Aspirants should note that the SSC 2025 recruitment process is done by various competitive exams such as SSC CGL, CPO (SI), MTS, CHSL, JE, JHT and GD Constable exams.
-Applicants can check the various details related to the SSC exams names in 2025 from the article below.
+Applicants apply online for various SSC exams after the 12th and the SSC exam after graduation.
+SSC announced the dates for SSC recruitment 2026 in online mode on the official website - ssc.gov.in.
+Aspirants should note that the SSC 2026 recruitment process is done by various competitive exams such as SSC CGL, CPO (SI), MTS, CHSL, JE, JHT and GD Constable exams.
+Applicants can check the various details related to the SSC exams 2026 from the article below.

-Constable (Executive) Male and Female in Delhi Police Examination, 2025
+Constable (Executive) Male and Female in Delhi Police Examination

 Nationality